hpsc-lab/GPI2.jl/README.md

 out to get started.

-For example, to run the [`hello_world.jl`](examples/hello_world.jl) example in parallel, execute the following commands in Julia:
+For example, to run the [`hello_world.jl`](examples/hello_world.jl) example in parallel, execute the following commands from the GPI2.jl directory:
 ```shell
 julia -e 'using GPI2; gaspi_run()' -- -m machinefile $(which julia) $(pwd)/examples/hello_world.jl
 ```